-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+- The UN Global Compact - The UN Guiding Principles on Business and Human Rights - The OECD Guidelines for Multinational Enterprises - What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-The binding elements of our investment strategy include:
+There are no binding elements in our investment strategy.